-The purpose built building houses over 250 staff, was officially opened by HRH Princess Royal in May 2012 and received substantial funding from the Scottish Government and Scottish Enterprise.
+The CRM building was purpose built to house over 250 staff, was officially opened by HRH Princess Royal in May 2012 and received substantial funding from the Scottish Government and Scottish Enterprise.

 The building covers 9000m2 and contains state-of-the-art research facilities to pursue stem cell research and regenerative medicine as well as a ‘Good Manufacturing Practice’ cell therapy facility operated jointly by Roslin Cells Ltd and the Scottish National Blood Transfusion Service.